How to Remove White Background in Photoshop (5 Fast Ways)

 Step 6.
 Apply the Selection

-Since the selection is left active, you need to apply it on a layer mask to transparent white background.
+Since the selection is inactive, you must apply it on a layer mask to make the background transparent.

 Go to the Layers panel located at the bottom and click over the layer mask.